Anthony Robinson II's 2026 NBA Draft Chances

 NBA teams will also look to his ability to navigate the pick-and-roll game, which improved throughout the season despite not having elite roll options next to him.
 That could certainly change in 2025-2026, as redshirt freshman Trent Burns and transfer senior Shawn Phillips Jr. are set to suit up for the Tigers.

 Remaining an elite defender and maintaining offensive efficiency is a lot to put on the plate for a young guard stepping into a high-volume offensive role.
-But with the type of player Robinson is, coach Dennis Gates and the staff must have full faith in him doing so successfully, and potentially walking to the podium at the 2026 NBA Draft afterword.
+But with the type of player Robinson is, coach Dennis Gates and the staff must have full faith in him doing so successfully, and potentially walking to the podium at the 2026 NBA draft afterward.